Abdul-Andha/Schedule-Builder/README.md

 # Schedule-Builder

-This project is for HackNYU
+This project is for HackNYU2022